SAP-samples/teched2025-DT266/exercises/ex03/README.md

 - There we see for the procedure "Call Handler (Validation On Save) an entry in the column **`Processed Objects`** at the begin of the hierarchy.
 - And at the end of for thís validation trace record for the procedure "Call Handler (Validation On Save) we can see again that this validation outputs 1 failed key and two reported messages (in the column **`Record Properties`**).

-Therefore, we want to inspect this validation further by navigating to the validation implementation shown in the column **`Processed Objects`**.
+Now we can inspect this validation further by navigating to the validation implementation shown in the column **`Processed Objects`**.
 You can reach the context menu of the record via right-click.
 There first select **`Navigate to Processed Objects`** and then select click on the mentioned method implementation to navigate.

  <kbd><img src="images/CrossTrace_Search_Validate.png" alt="Search for validate" width="100%"></kbd>